seejohnrun/seejohnrun.github.io/_posts/2009-08-06-regular-expression-tester.markdown

 - Tools
 ---

-I don t do this too often, but once in a blue moon I feel it crucial to thank someone I don t know for a piece of software they wrote and made available.
+I don't do this too often, but once in a blue moon I feel it crucial to thank someone I don't know for a piece of software they wrote and made available.
 Today that software is:

 [RegexPal](http://regexpal.com/)